jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Presets_management.md

 ![Image](../../../images/presets_manager.png)

-Presets Manager is an interface for managing and using profiles.
-It is based on two types of lists: the list of presets, selectable by a drop down, and the list of profiles that always remains on display.
+Presets Manager is an interface that allows a quick selection of profiles to start a conversion process.
+It is based on two types of lists: the list of presets, selectable by a drop down, and the list of selectable profiles.
 Each preset can contain one or more profiles; each profile can be executed as a conversion process; it can be edited or deleted.
 A user can also create new profiles and organize them on certain presets.

 A single click on a profile enables the _start encoding_ and all the functions that can be performed on the profiles.
 Double-clicking on the selected profile opens the dialog for editing the profile itself (the same can be done by pressing the _Edit_ button, see below for details).